The team behind KeyRunner

 Why we started

-KeyRunner started from a simple frustration: API teams were being asked to move faster while handling more secrets, more environments, and more risk than ever before.
+KeyRunner started from a simple frustration: API teams were being asked to move faster while handling more secrets, more environments, and more risk.
+The tools available forced a choice between developer speed and security control.
+We built the first version to eliminate that choice.

 What we believe